 3 Tips to Handling Unhappy Clients

+One of the worst moments as a screen printer is the moment after a customer opens a box to find red shirts instead of orange ones, a glaring spelling error in their design, or adult sizes instead of the youth they ordered.
 In their mind you had one job…and it’s wrong.
 How you handle the problem can mean the difference between retaining a happy customer or losing an angry one, along with all the other potential customers to whom they will go out of their way to tell about the awful experience they had doing business with you.
 Knowing your options before the situation happens will put you in a much better position to salvage the relationship without losing out.
 With that in mind, here are some factors every screen print business owner needs to keep in mind when dealing with an unsatisfied customer.

 First, know your costs.
 The amount that you put in to produce the order is the bottom line you should try to protect when working out a solution.
 Giving up only your profit is much healthier for your business than giving up both your cost and profit.
 With that number in mind you know exactly what kind of deal you can offer your client to fix the problem, and you can work through a series of steps to arrive at a solution.